Reesekin/CSE412Project/README.md

 World Analytics Project by Tommy Thai, and Peter Kim.

 Prerequisites:
--Installation of Node.js
+*Installation of Node.js
--Importation of the dumpfile
+*Importation of the dumpfile

 How to run:
 1. In your command prompt run 'npm i' to install all the dependencies